JesShiru/Banking-Transaction-System/README.md

     Username and password for the database connection
 ### Accessing MySQL Workbench
 Use MySQL Workbench to view, query, and manage the database.
 Connect using the credentials provided during installation.

+## Step-by-Step Procedure to Run Scripts
+Follow these steps to execute the scripts in the correct order:

+### Step 1: Open tablescripts.sql
+Open MySQL Workbench and connect to your MySQL Server.
+In the Navigator, ensure you are connected to the correct MySQL instance.
+Open the file tablescripts.sql located in the repository's sql/ folder.
+Use the menu: File > Open SQL Script.
+Execute the script to create the database and tables:
+Copy code
+SOURCE path/to/tablescripts.sql;
+Verify the database and tables are created: sql
+Copy code
+SHOW DATABASES;
+USE your_database_name;
+SHOW TABLES;

+### Step 2: Run insertstatements.sql
+Open the insertstatements.sql script in MySQL Workbench.
+Execute the script to insert sample data into the database:
+Copy code
+SOURCE path/to/insertstatements.sql;
+Verify the data was inserted successfully:
+Copy code
+SELECT * FROM customers;
+SELECT * FROM accounts;

+### Step 3: Run storedprocedures.sql
+Open the storedprocedures.sql file in MySQL Workbench.
+Execute the script to create stored procedures: sql
+Copy code
+SOURCE path/to/storedprocedures.sql;
+Verify the stored procedures are created: sql
+Copy code
+SHOW PROCEDURE STATUS WHERE Db = 'your_database_name';

+### Step 4: Test Stored Procedures

+### Step 5: Run Additional Scripts (Optional)
+If there are other scripts (e.g., for views, triggers, or reports), follow the same process:

+Open the script in MySQL Workbench.
+Execute it using the Run Script button or the SOURCE command.

 ## Contributing
 We welcome contributions!
 Please follow these steps:
 1. Fork the repository and create your branch: